Mastercard/bundle-client-reference-app/README.md

      >**mastercard.bundle.client.ref.app.keystore.password=** this is the default value of key password.

 ### Integrating with OpenAPI Generator <a name="integrating-with-openapi-generator"></a>
-[OpenAPI Generator](https://github.com/OpenAPITools/openapi-generator) generates API client libraries from [OpenAPI Specs](https://github.com/OAI/OpenAPI-Specification).
+[Open API Generator](https://github.com/OpenAPITools/openapi-generator) generates API client libraries from the [Open API Specs](https://github.com/OAI/OpenAPI-Specification).
 It provides generators and library templates for supporting multiple languages and frameworks.

 See also: